What is Vaping?

 Many people embraced these products as a safer, more socially acceptable alternative to traditional cigarettes.
 As a result, the number of vape users had soared to 35 million by 2016.

-By 2021, the number of adults who vape is expected to reach 55 million people — this is not including the millions of underage vapers.
+By 2021, the number of adults who vape is expected to reach 55 million people — not including the millions of underage vapers.

 However, vaping has also faced more scrutiny because of its alleged child-targeting marketing tactics, the epidemic of underage vaping, rising reports of devastating lung injuries, and an increasing number of studies suggesting that vaping is not nearly as safe as once believed.